magit/magit.vc/elpa/v1/index.md

-Currently we do not provide any distribution specific instructions for installing Emacs and Git, but should such instructions be contributed by users, then they would appear [here][install-emacs] and [here][install-git].
+Currently we do not provide any distribution specific instructions for installing Emacs and Git, but should such instructions be contributed by users, then we would happily publish them.
 (Note that you could be that user who contributes those instructions for your distribution.)

 # How to install v1 if that's the only option